Assistant Professor of EECS

 Before joining the University of Michigan, I received my Ph.D. in Computer Science from UC Santa Barbara.
 My dissertation was on the development, formalization, and deployment of a neuro-inspired temporal paradigm for in-sensor processing and superconducting computing.
 Prior to that, I obtained my Master's degree in Electrical and Computer Engineering from UC Davis.
 My alma mater is the National Technical University of Athens in Greece.

-I am actively looking for passionately curious students.
+I am actively looking for intellectually curious students.
 Please apply and reach out to me if interested!